Wong Nai Chung Road: Transport

 A circular branch line of Hong Kong Tramways runs along Wong Nai Chung Road, serving Happy Valley and the Happy Valley Racecourse.
-Its terminus is at the southernmost point of the road.
+The Happy Valley Terminus is at the southernmost point of the road.
+The Tram runs on Wong Tai Chung Road in the section between Leighton Road station and Morrison Hill Road station.

+Intersecting streets

+Roads are listed from the East end to the West end.